scotek/opendylan/documentation/getting-started-cli/source/source-registries.rst

   abstract://dylan/hello-world/hello-world.lid

+This line is made up of two parts:

+  - ``abstract://dylan/`` is some boilerplate we can just copy for now.

-What this is doing is locating a file *relative to the directory that the registry itself is in*.
-If the "registry" directory is ``/home/you/dylan/registry`` then this registry file says the hello-world .lid file is in ``/home/you/dylan/hello-world/hello-world.lid``.  "abstract://dylan/" is just boilerplate.
+  - ``hello-world/hello-world.lid`` is the location of the library's .lid file *relative to the directory that the registry itself is in*.

+    If the "registry" directory is
+    ``/home/you/mysrc/registry`` then this registry file says the hello-world .lid file is in
+    ``/home/you/mysrc/hello-world/hello-world.lid``.

 Once you've set the ``OPEN_DYLAN_USER_REGISTRIES`` environment variable to point to our new registry, ``dylan-compiler`` can find the